dAppServer/devops/docs/index.md

 ### Security

-You are compiling on your machine, you need to trust or read the code to make sure you are not doing something like install a virus.
+When you are compiling code, you are trusting the author of the code to not do something like install a virus.

 Our builder is an 84 MB Alpine linux image, it starts an internal docker daemon and passes build commands to the internal daemon.

 Once the task is complete, we run the image and extract the build assets with a simple file copy and store the result of that in the mounted directory.

-This enables you to run builds with docker in an isolated context, this functionality has many possible improvements.
+This enables you to run builds with docker in an isolated context, it is not the way to use docker, don't copy my docker abuse, this is a build tool.

 ### Compute Reuse